HomeBlogHow to Consolidate Your Debt

 Second mortgages- Taking out a second mortgage on your home would provide money to pay off any arrears and the funds to comfortably pay household debts and the principal mortgage.

 Home Equity Loans– Using the existing equity in your home would help to cover debt payments.
-Private lenders will be looking for at least 20% equity built up in your home as well as assessing the LTV which can not exceed 75%
+Private lenders will require at least 20% equity in your home and assess the Loan-to-Value (LTV), which cannot exceed 75%.

 Home Equity Line of Credit (HELOC)- Taking out a revolving line of credit that gives access to equity in your home is another option that represents one monthly debt payment